I suppose this blog is a bit off the beaten track for my usual style but I’d prefer to mix it up slightly rather than having long whiny posts 😛

 Going black blind worries me for 3 main reasons:

-My sleep cycle; i’m a girl that absolutely love sleep!
+•My sleep cycle; i’m a girl that absolutely love sleep!
 Well who doesn’t?
 But talking to friends who are also totally blind, sleep seems to be a major stressor.
 Humans see light and their body resets itself, your eyes see the light and it distinguishes between light and dark, and your body clock feels more awake, and thus we get tired when it’s dark.
-(Quick version).
+(The nonscientific quick version).

 I understand it’s normal to feel these apprehensions and deep down I know it’s not my fault, I have no control over it.
 It’s just human nature to worry about the future, how will I cope?
 How will I react?
 Will I be super stressed and take it out on those I love most?
 Will my sleep pattern get screwed over?

 But then I realised there was no point dwelling, when it happens i’ll deal with it, and it’ll just be another hurdle i’ll hav to overcome.

 I came to this realisation when I was talking to my family over the weekend, well actually i’ll be honest, my partner pulled me through it.

 Earlier this year my partner and I went to a friends’ for the evening.
 The conversation of my potential total blindness came into conversation, and I said well if it happens i’ll kill myself.
 My partner Gary and my best friend fell silent, while her fiancee questioned me on it, reminding me i’d been through a lot in my life and I would get through it like everything else.
 I was stubborn and explained as best I could that if he’d experienced how it felt to lose your sight completely, he’d feel the same way.

 When we got home Gary and I had a conversation about it, he even got emotional, saying that I hurt his feelings saying what I did and I was being brutal to myself, , and why couldn’t we get through this together?
 I realised that I had almost broken the man I love with my selfish words.